• Skip to primary navigation

 Brown the bacon

-Stir in the collards
+Pack in the collards

-Pressure cook the collards for 20 minutes with a Quick Release: Lock the lid on the Instant Pot and cook on high pressure for 20 minutes.
+Lock the lid and cook on high pressure for 20 minutes in an Instant Pot or other electric pressure cooker, or for 16 minutes in a stovetop pressure cooker..
 Quick release the pressure once the cooking time is done.
 Remove the lid carefully - the steam is hot enough to scald.

-Cooked collard greens with bacon
+A bowl of collard greens and bacon

 Ready to serve